pygobject/pycairo/docs/reference/surfaces.rst

    .. method:: ink_extents()

-      :returns: (x0,y0,width,height) a 4-tuple of float
+      ::rtype: (x0,y0,width,height) a 4-tuple of float

 	* x0: the x-coordinate of the top-left of the ink bounding box
 	* y0: the y-coordinate of the top-left of the ink bounding box